zenanz/ChemPatentEmbeddings/README.md

 ## Word2Vec

 We trained the word2vec model with same hyper-parameters in [Pyysalo et al., (2013)](http://bio.nlplab.org/pdf/pyysalo13literature.pdf) for 10 iterations.
-The binary file (.bin) can be converted to word vectors (.txt) following instructions in [**gensim** documentation](https://radimrehurek.com/gensim/models/keyedvectors.html).
+The word vectors file (.txt) can be directly loaded into your neural network framework.

 ## ELMo